crossbrowsertesting/selenium-galen/readme.md

 # Selenium with Galen and CBT #

-Galen is a powerful automated test framework for testing and validating responsive CSS within your website or web-application.
-Combined with a cloud device lab like CBT, you can quickly and efficiently execute your tests on a wide array of operating systems in browsers.
+[Galen](http://galenframework.com/) is a powerful automated test framework for testing and validating responsive CSS within your website or web-application.
+Combined with a cloud device lab like CBT, you can quickly and efficiently execute your tests on a wide array of operating systems and browsers.
 Here, we'll go through quickly getting set up Galen and CBT.

 ## Installation ##